In the day or at night? This is the best time to exercise and lose fat – El Financiero

 The researchers found that physical activity in an early active phase increased the expression of genes involved in the breakdown of adipose tissue, thermogenesis (heat production), and mitochondria in adipose tissue, indicating a higher metabolic rate.
 These effects were seen only in mice that exercised in the early active phase and They were independent of food intake.

-“Our results suggest that late-morning exercise might be more effective than late-night exercise in terms of boost metabolism and the fat oxidation, and if this is the case, it could prove valuable for people who are overweight,” says Professor Juleen.
+“Our results suggest that late-morning exercise might be more effective than late-night exercise in terms of boost metabolism and the fat oxidation, and if this is the case, it might prove valuable for people who are overweight,” says Professor Juleen.
 R. Zierath of the Department of Molecular Medicine and Surgery and the Department of Physiology and Pharmacology, Karolinska Institutet.

 “Physical activity at the right time of day seems capable of increase metabolism of fats, at least in mice”, details the study published in the journal PNAS.